OpenMediaTools/TerminalVideoPlayer/README.md

 # TerminalVideoPlayer

 Play videos directly in your Terminal - using ASCII art!

+We support Black & White and Color, but for some reason Black & White is higher-resolution.

 ## Currently beta and invite only, still needs improvement.